-FDOT remains committed to continued stakeholder outreach and partner involvement as it seeks to evaluate what it learned over the past year and enhance the role of non-metropolitan local officials in Florida's transportation planning process.
-To make certain the federal cooperation and consultation processes remains current and effective, FDOT will continue to:
+FDOT remains committed to stakeholder outreach and partner involvement as it seeks to evaluate the results of its outreach over the past year and enhance the role of non-metropolitan local officials in Florida's transportation planning process.
+To ensure that the federal cooperation and consultation process remains current and effective, FDOT will continue to:

-- Support non-metropolitan local officials with information and staff resources to make informed transportation planning and programming decisions; - Identify and develop opportunities for increased non-metropolitan local official involvement in the transportation planning and programming processes; - Seek comments and ideas from its non-metropolitan transportation planning partners on how participation in the planning and programming processes can be enhanced for non-metropolitan local officials; and - Seek opportunities to improve Florida's transportation planning process.
+- Support non-metropolitan local officials with information and staff resources, allowing them to make informed transportation planning decisions. - Identify and develop opportunities to increase non-metropolitan local official involvement in the transportation planning process. - Solicit comments and ideas from its non-metropolitan transportation planning partners on how to enhance non-metropolitan local officials' participation in the transportation planning process. - Seek opportunities to improve Florida's transportation planning process.

-Implementation of the FTP is a part of this effort.
-Ensuring a connected and efficient network of transportation infrastructure is woven throughout the FTP, and non-metropolitan local governments play a vital role in achieving that vision.
-Looking back, FDOT made a concerted effort over the past five years to coordinate with elected and appointed officials in non-metropolitan areas in Florida's transportation planning process, in the development of FDOT's modal plans, and through other programs and initiatives.
-The next five-year update of the FTP includes continued outreach to FDOT's non-metropolitan partners to ensure they have sufficient input into the FTP update.
-Statewide organizations such as the Florida Regional Councils Association, Florida League of Cities, Florida Association of Counties, and Small County Coalition provide ongoing public involvement support and encourage input and feedback from the local governments they represent.
-FDOT remains committed to building on these efforts to enhance the role of non-metropolitan local governments in transportation planning and strengthen collaboration with its transportation planning partners.
+Implementation of the FTP is part of this effort, and non-metropolitan local governments play a vital role.
+FDOT made a concerted effort over the past five years to include elected and appointed officials from non-metropolitan areas in the transportation planning process, the development of FDOT's modal plans, and other programs and initiatives.
+The next five-year update of the FTP includes continued outreach to FDOT's non-metropolitan partners to ensure that they have sufficient input into the FTP update.
+Statewide organizations such as the Florida Regional Councils Association, Florida League of Cities, Florida Association of Counties, and Small County Coalition provide support for ongoing public involvement and encourage input and feedback from the local governments they represent.
+FDOT remains dedicated to building on these efforts to enhance the role of non-metropolitan local governments in transportation planning and strengthen collaboration with its transportation planning partners.